 We set out on the following pages answers to some frequently asked questions.
-We highlight *IN BOLD* where the answers have substantively changed since our last FAQs.
-We can provide a specimen furlough letter on request.
+We highlight questions as *UPDATED* where the answers have substantively changed since our last FAQs.

 No, with very limited exceptions.
-The guidance states that employees cannot do any work that makes money for your organisation or provides services for your organisation (or for any linked organisation).
+Employees could not do any work that made money for your organisation or provided services for your organisation (or for any linked organisation).

-A furloughed employee can take part in volunteer work or an approved form of study or training (see below) for their work.
-Employee representatives (union or non-union) can also undertake duties in relation to a collective consultation exercise if relevant.
+A furloughed employee could take part in volunteer work or an approved form of study or training (see below) for their work.
+Employee representatives (union or non-union) could also undertake duties in relation to a collective consultation exercise if relevant.

-If workers are required to complete online training courses whilst they are furloughed, then they must be paid at least the minimum wage for the time spent training, even if this is more than the 80% of their wage that will be subsidised.
+If workers were required to complete online training courses whilst they are furloughed, then they must have been paid at least the minimum wage for the time spent training, even if this was more than the 80% of their wage that will be subsidised.

-Although the guidance does not expressly deal with it, we do not see any likely issue with an employee logging-on to check HR emails or attending calls with HR by way of “keeping in touch” with the business whilst they are on furlough but employees should not perform any substantive work.
-Similarly, there should be no objection to taking the occasional short call from colleagues to ensure continuity of work being undertaken by others.
-Employers should make this clear when placing employees on furlough.
+Although the guidance did not expressly deal with it, we do not see any likely issue with an employee logging-on to check HR emails or attending calls with HR by way of “keeping in touch” with the business whilst they were on furlough - but employees should not have been performing any substantive work.
+Similarly, there should have be no objection to an employee having taken the occasional short call from colleagues to ensure continuity of work being undertaken by others.